A Deep Learning-Based Unified Framework for Red Lesions Detection on Retinal Fundus Images: Evaluation Protocol

 \subsection{Evaluation Procedures}

 We extend the candidate bounding boxes by adding 10 pixels in all directions to include more feature information of the lesion's shape, texture and context.
 Also, we normalize all patches produced from e-ophtha and DiaretDB1 datasets using their overall mean and the current patch mean for ROCh and private datasets.
-We use similar training settings for all datasets; for MA, we choose $\theta_{MA} \geq 0.6$ and for HM we choose $\theta_{HM} \geq 0.6$.
-For NMS, for MA we set $NMS_{MA} = 0.9$ and for HM $NMS_{HM} = 0.8$.
+We use similar training settings for all datasets; for MA, we choose $\theta_{MA} \geq 0.1$ and for HM we choose $\theta_{HM} \geq 0.1$.
+For NMS, for MA we set $NMS_{MA} = 0.3$ and for HM $NMS_{HM} = 0.5$.

 We test the proposed system on 543 images taken from 4 datasets: e-ophtha (380 images), DiaretDB1 (61 images), ROCh (50 images), and private dataset (37 moderate DR and 15 severe DR images), as shown in Table \ref{train_test}.
 We use two different evaluation metrics one for per-lesions and one for image screening.
 For per-lesion detection, we use the performance metrics that are commonly used to assess and evaluate the overall red lesions detection.
-A standard metric for measuring the performance of algorithms is free-response ROC (FROC) \cite{orlando2018ensemble,seoud2016red,niemeijer2010retinopathy}, which plots per lesion sensitivity against the average number of false-positive detection per image (FPI).
+A standard metric for measuring the performance of algorithms is free-response ROC (FROC) \cite{orlando2018ensemble,seoud2016red,niemeijer2010retinopathy}, which plots per lesion sensitivity under specific number of FPIs against the average number of false-positive detection per image (FPI).
 It shows the model’s ability to detect true red lesions in all test images \cite{orlando2018ensemble,seoud2016red}.
 To obtain the final sensitivity score and compare it with other methods, we calculate the competition metric (CPM) or FROC score proposed in the Retinopathy Online Challenge \cite{niemeijer2010retinopathy,orlando2018ensemble}.
 This metric averages the sensitivities at specific reference FPI points $\in \{1/8, 1/4, 1/2, 1, 2, 4, 8\}$.
 For image-level detection, to determine an image $I$ as DR/ no DR based on red lesions existence, we followed the same procedure used by \cite{seoud2016red,orlando2018ensemble}.
 Given $r_j$ the feature vector of ROI and the output probability $p_{r_j}$, then the $p(I)$ of the image $I$ is obtained as follows: $p(I) = max_i(p_{r_j}|u = 1)$.
+Also we report sensitivity and specificity defined as: